Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 --------------

-We end this tutorial with a convenience list of models currently implemented in Shark, together with a small description.
+We end this tutorial with a list of some  models currently implemented in Shark, together with a brief description.

 We start with general purpose models: